THE GEORGIA COAST: 47 AMAZING THINGS TO DO ON AND NEAR THE BARRIER ISLANDS

 The Golden Isles along the Georgia Coast offer more than the typical Atlantic Ocean beach vacation.
-Sure, you can lay out an over sized towel, eat peanut butter and jelly sandwiches from a cooler, and watch the kids make sandcastles and play in the waves, just don’t stop there!
+Sure, you can lay out an oversized towel, eat peanut butter and jelly sandwiches from a cooler, and watch the kids make sandcastles and play in the waves, just don’t stop there!

 St. Simons Island has a lot of year-round residents so the island doesn’t have a real touristy feel, plus there are lots of restaurants, shops and plenty of different types of lodging.